jeyabalajis/serverless-workflow-manager/README.md

 > A task may have to wait for one or more tasks to complete before it can start.

 > A stage provides a logical separation between certain groups of tasks.

-1. The execution of stages is strictly serial.
+> The execution of stages is strictly serial.
 I.e. until a stage is completed, the workflow manager does not move to the next stage.

-2. The tasks under a stage can be configured either as independent tasks (or) dependent tasks.
+> The workflow manager controls when a task is scheduled through dependency resolution from the workflow template

-3. A task can be dependent on more than one task.
-In this case, the workflow manager waits for all the dependent tasks to be completed before it executes this task.
+> Each task receives instructions to start execution through a specific designated queue, which is configured in the template

-4. A task can be of type HUMAN or SERVICE.
+> A task can be of type HUMAN or SERVICE.
 For workflow manager, it does not make a difference.
 It just schedules the task.
 One can write independent module for handling human tasks as per the requirements.

 Consider the example of a pizza delivery workflow.
 The different stages and tasks involved can be pictorially depicted as follows:
  ![Food delivery workflow](/images/food_delivery_workflow_revised.png)

 The following are the significant points from this image:
 - The tasks to be executed are contained in specific stages.
-This enables a simple but robust way to control when some tasks are executed.
+This enables a simple but robust way to control execution for a _group of tasks_.
 For example, Make food task __will never get executed__ until the (ingredients) availability is confirmed from the restaurant.
 - There are some tasks that may execute independently & there may be some tasks that are dependent on completion of certain other task(s)